 What’s The Cuffing Season Schedule?

 Part of the reason behind this cuffing season schedule is, of course, the cold.
-You want to be in proximity to another person in the winter season because of the low temperatures, cuddle or have sex.
+You want to be in proximity to another person in the winter season because of the low temperatures, cuddle with them, or have sex.
 And cuffing fulfills that criteria perfectly.
-Part of the reason behind cuffing is that winters are generally gloomy times.
+Also, winter is generally a gloomy time.
 And so we tend to feel more in need of human companionship.
 Cuffing helps in that aspect as well.

 Like any other hook-up, cuffing season has its own set of rules too.
 This is because people tend to ”cuff up” with someone they’re not very compatible with.
 Besides, sexual attraction doesn’t always translate to social and mental compatibility which could give rise to many issues.